A survey on the practical use of UML for different software architecture viewpoints

 Ferhat Erata

-My research interests include automated reasoning, program analysis, formal verification, security, and property synthesis.
+My research interests include automated reasoning, program synthesis, neurosymbolic approaches, security, and formal verification.